Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: Introduction and Main Results

 In that direction, we provide here a sharper estimate for the BMO seminorm in terms of a mixed combination of the Hru\v{s}\v{c}ev and Fujii--Wilson $A_\infty$ constants.
 This estimate should be compared with the result in \cite[Proposition 1.21]{HP}.

 \begin{theorem} If $w \in A_\infty$, then $\log w \in \operatorname{BMO}$ with

 for some dimensional constant $c_n > 0$. \end{theorem}

-As a final but important contribution, we mention that the sharp embedding theorem for flat weights produces an interesting improvement of the recent Poincar\'e-Sobolev type inequalities obtained by the first author in \cite{Claros25}.
+As a final but important contribution, we mention that the sharp embedding theorem for flat weights produces an interesting improvement of the recent Poincar\'e--Sobolev-type inequalities obtained by the first author in \cite{Claros25}.

-\begin{theorem} Let $n\ge 2$ and let $1\le p <n$.
+\begin{theorem} Let $n\ge 2$ and let $1< p <n$.
 Let $w\in A_\infty$ and consider the exponent $p^*_w$ defined by the relation

 There exists $c_{n,p}>0$ such that if $[w]_{A_\infty} \le 1+ c_{n,p}$, then we have

 for every cube $Q$.
 Moreover, we have

 for every cube $Q$. \end{theorem}